wetryio/dev-container/readme.md

 * vscode
 * https://github.com/Microsoft/vscode-remote-release

+## Note for sceptics

+The very first run is pretty long

+* Docker pull
+* Docker run
+* Init mariadb
+* Install vscode extension
+* Db migration

+The second run is near instant if container is still existing (even down)

 ## How it works

 The very very basic is not explained here.
 The Microsoft tutorial is quite well made.
 Thanks Microsoft.